francesco-di-maggio/embedded-comparo/README.md

 Embedded systems have become vital for digital musical instrument design and interactive audio projects.
 However, deploying audio DSP patches across various hardware platforms often involves complex and inconsistent workflows, fragmented documentation, and one-off toolchains.

-This project addresses that fragmentation by collecting **comparative deployment workflows** under one roof — across both hardware platforms (e.g., Bela, Daisy, OWL, Raspberry Pi) and audio programming languages (e.g., Pure Data).
+This project addresses that fragmentation by collecting **comparative deployment workflows** under one roof, across both hardware platforms (e.g., Bela, Daisy, OWL, Raspberry Pi) and audio programming languages (e.g., Pure Data, Max/gen~ and RNBO).
 Pure Data is the current default.
 Max/gen~, RNBO, FAUST, and SuperCollider are on the roadmap, with coverage varying per platform.

-Our aim is to lower the barrier to picking a target, switching between them, and contributing new ones — promoting broader adoption, exploration, and collaboration amongst developers, researchers, musicians, and educators.
+Our aim is to lower the barrier to picking a target, switching between them, and contributing new ones, promoting broader adoption, exploration, and collaboration amongst researchers, musicians, and educators.

 ---